stevencombs/retrocombs.github.io/_drafts/2023-03-05-nabu-surprises.md

 <!-- read the user’s manual to verify -->

 The keyboard feel is a surprise.
 In a word, the keyboard feels "outstanding."
 The Alps keys provide a nice thunk that reminds me of early Apple keyboards.
-It feels professional and is a keyboard I want to use–a statement rarely said about 1980s home computers.
+It feels professional and is a keyboard I want to use–a statement rarely said about 1980s home computers, even Commodore computers.
 Finally, the keyboard includes ports for two joysticks and those ports are my next surprise.

 ## 3. Standard 9 pin DIN joystick connectors
 I'll admit, when I heard the NABU was a cable company contraption, I assumed everything would be proprietary; including connectors.
 DJ Sures uses a NABU joystick (I need to find me one of these) in his videos and assumed, because of its unique flight stick appearance, that the connector on the other end was proprietary.

 <!-- include an image of the NABU joystick -->

 To my surprise, the back of the keyboard includes the two DB-9 connectors found on Atari and Commodore computers.
 My [Hyperkin Trooper](https://amzn.to/3l1CHXj) and [Competition Pro](https://ebay.us/omzmAF) joysticks work perfectly with the NABU.
-I've not tried the [Hyperkin Ranger Paddle Controller](https://amzn.to/3orPuEv), but nothing leads me to believe it won't work except for paddle support in the software.
+I've not tried the [Hyperkin Ranger Paddle Controller](https://amzn.to/3orPuEv), but nothing leads me to believe it won't work except for paddle support in the software which I might find in the NABU network.

 ## 4. The NABU Network is LIVE (KINDA)
 The NABU network is critical to the operation of the NABU personal computer.
 Last year, when boxes of NABUs first appeared, the only reason anyone would want one was for their historic value.
 Unbox it, turn it on, and the only thing the NABU could do is display a logo followed by an *adapter failure* message.
 I passed on the first round of boxes since there was only a hope that "one-day" the community might reactivate the network and in record time, that happened!